HebiRobotics/robot-config/README.md

 ### HRDF file (optional)

-The HRDF file is parsed as relative to the current working directory of the executable.
+The HRDF file is parsed as needed, but is assumed relative to the current working directory of the executable _at the time of parsing the config file_.
 Example:

 ```
 hrdf: "hrdf/A-2085-06.hrdf"